LucasFFigueiredo/LogisticRegressionFraudBB/README.md

 - Automatic Threshold Selection: The model automatically selects the optimal probability cut-off that maximizes the F1-Score.

-- Portfolio-Ready: An ideal project for your portfolio, showcasing your skills in feature engineering and model evaluation.

 ---

 ## 📂 Repository Contents